Fire OS

-Fire OS is a mobile operating system based on the Android Open Source Project.
-It is developed by Amazon for their devices.
-Fire OS includes proprietary software, a customized user interface primarily centered on content consumption, and heavy ties to content available from Amazon's storefronts and services.
+Fire OS is an Android-based operating system developed by Amazon for their hardware devices.
+Fire OS includes a customized user interface primarily centered on content consumption, and heavy ties to content available from Amazon's storefronts and services.

 History

 Amazon began referring to the Android derivative as Fire OS with its third iteration of Fire tablets.
 Unlike previous Fire models, whose operating system was described as "based on" Android, Fire OS 3.0 was described as "compatible with" Android.

 Fire OS 5

 Based on Android 5.1 "Lollipop", it added an updated interface.
 The home screen has a traditional application grid and pages for content types, as opposed to the previous carousel interface.
 It also introduced On Deck, a function that automatically moves content out of offline storage to maintain storage space for new content; the Word Runner speed reading tool; and screen color filters.
 Parental controls were enhanced with a new web browser for FreeTime mode featuring a curated selection of content appropriate for children, and an Activity Center for monitoring children's usage.
 It removed support for device encryption, which an Amazon spokesperson stated was an enterprise-oriented feature that was underused.
 In March 2016, after the removal was publicized and criticized in the wake of the FBI–Apple encryption dispute, Amazon announced it would restore the feature in a future patch.